Every person, at the end of their life, may live with dignity, respect and comfort, and not feel alone.

 - Accountability to the standards of stewardship, transparency and governance in all aspects of our work.

 — Based on the Canadian Hospice and Palliative Care Association statement of Values and Beliefs

-Our services are based on a holistic approach to clients and their families, respecting culture, dignity and personal lifestyle preferences.
+Our services are based on a holistic approach to clients and their families, respecting culture, dignity and personal lifestyle.

 Within respective qualifications, HHNL provides services to clients, hires staff and accepts volunteers, from diverse social, belief, cultural, and educational backgrounds.